CI integration

 script:

-- bca --paths "$CI_PROJECT_DIR" check
+- bca check --paths "$CI_PROJECT_DIR"

---output-format code-climate
+--report-format code-climate

 --output gl-code-quality-report.json